PyRepair/maniple/training-data/summarize-experiment-v2/pandas/88/prompt_response_response_6.md

                 pass
         values = list(values)

-    # group the data and perform aggregation
     grouped = data.groupby(keys, observed=observed)
     agged = grouped.agg(aggfunc)

-    # additional processing for dropna and data types
     if dropna and isinstance(agged, ABCDataFrame) and len(agged.columns): agged = agged.dropna(how="all")